 HAPPY AT THE BEACH AND AT SEA!

 Olivier Kramer is a third-year student of Coastal and Marine Management.
-In 2013 he did a work placement in Thailand, where he was part of an international team that protects the reefs.
+In his second year he did a work placement in Thailand, where he was part of an international team that protects the reefs.

 ‘During my second year, I was on the Thai island Ko Pha Ngan for five months for a work placement.
 I participated in several COREsea projects (Center for Oceanic Research and Education) in a team of international marine biologists and students.
 One thing we did was growing corals to put them in the reef later.
 It’s a method that is used to help the reef recover.’